Dignity and respect

 Your details will be passed on to one of our trained advisors who will then contact you to arrange a meeting.
 To avoid any potential conflict of interest you will be assigned an Advisor outside your own School/Department where possible.
 If you prefer to meet with an Advisor of a specific gender, let the DRA Coordinator know when you make initial contact.

-For any issues related to equality, diversity and inclusion in general, you are welcome to get in touch with a relevant representative on the School of Informatics EDI Committee and/or Vijay Nagarajan, the director of EDI committee.
+For any issues related to equality, diversity and inclusion in general, you are welcome to get in touch with a relevant representative on the People & Culture Committee and/or Chris Heunen, Director of People & Culture.